-When you're working on a new project, consider creating a responsibility chart.
+When you're working on a new project, consider creating a responsibility chart and implementing a project management process .
 Break the project up into a series of tasks with the team and assign things to each one of your team members.
 This ensures that people who are doing work are the most appropriate person for the job.

 If you want to ensure that your team communication is as clear as possible.
 You need to train them to communicate if you want to improve morale around your office.
 One of the ways to train them is on how to deal with physical and psychological boundaries.